LeafClient/Buddy/README.md

 Currently, this library is in some parts incompletes but you can contribute to fix this!

 **TODO-LIST**:
   - README
   - Benchmarks
-- Filters?
-(Shyrogan: Not sure if that's a good idea, would add additional operations to post method)
+  - Filters